-Teacher Tip: Making this connection is critical, and may require additional discussion.
-Students must understand that the bold line is equal in length to the ratio a/b.
-This is the reciprocal of the value of the tangent of θ , or the cotangent of θ .
-It will be important that you discuss this until students make the important connection.
-Similarly, on each of the secant and cosecant, you should check in with students to ensure that they understand WHY the bold line in each case represents the value of that trigonometric function at the given angle.
+Teacher Tip: Making this connection is critical, and might require additional discussion.
+Students must understand that the bold line segment is equal in length to the ratio a/b.
+This value is the reciprocal of the value of the tangent of $\theta$ , or the cotangent of $\theta$ .
+It will be important that students make the important connection.
+Similarly, on each of the secant and cosecant, you should check in with students to ensure that they understand WHY the bold line segment length in each case represents the value of that trigonometric function at the given angle.

-- 2. The screen shows a unit circle, and you can use the clicker to move a point around the circle, changing the angle θ . - a.
-Recall that we can write the trig functions in terms of the sine and cosine functions.
-What is the cotangent function in terms of the sine and cosine functions?
+- 2. The screen shows a unit circle, and you can use the clicker to move a point around the circle, changing the angle $\theta$ . - a.
+Recall that we can write the trig functions in terms of the sine and cosine functions.What is the cotangent function in terms of the sine and cosine functions?